AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/secrets.md

 ![The [!UICONTROL Create Secret] tab with the OAuth 2 JWT secret highlighted in the [!UICONTROL Type] dropdown.](../../images/ui/event-forwarding/secrets/oauth-jwt-secret.png)

+>[!NOTE]
+>
+>The only [!UICONTROL Algorithm] that is currently supported for signing the JWT is RS256.

 In the fields that appear below, provide your [!UICONTROL Issuer], [!UICONTROL Subject], [!UICONTROL Audience], [!UICONTROL Custom Claims], [!UICONTROL TTL], then select the [!UICONTROL Algorithm] from the dropdown.
 Next, enter the [!UICONTROL Private Key Id], as well as your [[!UICONTROL Token URL]](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) for your OAuth integration.
-The [!UICONTROL Token URL] field in the UI is a concatenation between the authorization server host and the token path.
+The [!UICONTROL Token URL] field is not a mandatory field.
+If a value is provided, the JWT is exchanged with an access token.
+The secret will be refreshed according to the `expires_in` attribute from the response and the [!UICONTROL Refresh Offset] value.
+If a value is not provided, the secret pushed to the edge is the JWT.
+The JWT will be refreshed according to the [!UICONTROL TTL] and [!UICONTROL Refresh Offset] values.

 ![The [!UICONTROL Create Secret] tab with a selection of input fields highlighted.](../../images/ui/event-forwarding/secrets/oauth-jwt-information.png)

-Under **[!UICONTROL Credential Options]**, you can provide other credential options such as `scope` and `audience` in the form of key-value pairs.
+Under **[!UICONTROL Credential Options]**, you can provide other credential options such as `jwt_param` in the form of key-value pairs.
 To add more key-value pairs, select **[!UICONTROL Add another]**.

 ![The [!UICONTROL Create Secret] tab highlighting the [!UICONTROL Credential Options] fields.](../../images/ui/event-forwarding/secrets/oauth-jwt-credential-options.png)